 Should you Choose Briefs or Boxers for Hiking?

-- The boxer brief gives you the support of a regular brief with a nice snug fit, while providing the comfort of covering your thighs.
-This results in less chaffing between your thighs.
+- The boxer brief gives you the support of a regular brief with a nice snug fit while providing the comfort of covering your thighs.
+This results in less chafing between your thighs.

 - It also eliminates the rubbing of seams in that crevice where your hips and thighs meet that you find in a traditional brief.

 - You’ll find superior support for your private parts.

 That’s not to say there isn’t a good argument for wearing a more traditional brief.
 Briefs provide a lot of support without a lot of coverage.
 Some men might find them cooler to wear when it is really hot.